-- (1) As of the date hereof, AMG owns and controls all of the issued and outstanding Multiple Voting Shares and 10,200 Subordinate Voting Shares representing approximately 56.5% of the issued and outstanding Shares (representing its non-diluted equity interest) and approximately 83.8% of the voting power attached to all of the Shares. - (2) As of the date hereof, the public holds all of the issued and outstanding Subordinate Voting Shares (including 98,700 Subordinate Voting Shares held by the Employee Trust) other than the 10,200 Subordinate Voting Shares held by AMG, representing approximately 43.5% of the issued and outstanding Shares (representing a non-diluted equity interest) and approximately 16.2% of the voting power attached to all of the Shares.
+- (1) As of the date hereof, AMG owns and controls all of the issued and outstanding Multiple Voting Shares and 10,200 Subordinate Voting Shares representing approximately 52.1% of the issued and outstanding Shares (representing its non-diluted equity interest) and approximately 81.3% of the voting power attached to all of the Shares. - (2) As of the date hereof, the public holds all of the issued and outstanding Subordinate Voting Shares other than the 10,200 Subordinate Voting Shares held by AMG, representing approximately 47.9% of the issued and outstanding Shares (representing a non-diluted equity interest) and approximately 18.7% of the voting power attached to all of the Shares.